lpod/lpod-docs/level1-styles.rst

 A master page is created and retrieved the same way as other styles.

-To create a master page through the generic ``odf_create_style()`` function, the family argument is ``master page`` and it's followed by an arbitrary name.
+To create a master page through the generic ``odf_create_style()`` function, the family argument is ``master page`` and it's followed by an arbitrary optional ``name`` parameter, that may be provided later, but that is mandatory when the style is attached to a document using the odf_document based insert_style method.

 A master page may, like other styles, have a display name distinct from its name.
 In addition, a full master page definition allows the following named
 parameters: